AdityaInnovates/AW_Property_marketplace/README.md

 ## Features

-- **Property Management:** The backend is designed to manage properties.
-- **Agent Management:** The backend is also designed to manage agents.
+- **Backend:** The backend is also designed to manage Users, Agents, Properties Created on PHP and postgresSQL.
 - **Frontend:** Frontend is Created on React.js with tailwindCSS and UI library with inertia.js for routing

 ## Getting Started